Liwonde National Park

 HISTORY AND CONSERVATION

 Liwonde National Park was proclaimed in 1973 after Chief Liwonde championed for its recognition as an area of importance for Malawian wildlife heritage.
-To this day a committee comprised of local chiefs, farmers, a judiciary, and Wilderness Safaris (who manage the Mvuu Wilderness Lodge and Camp) continue the most active conservation work in the country.
+To this day a committee comprised of local village chiefs, farmers, a judiciary, and Wilderness Safaris (who manage the Mvuu Wilderness Lodge and Camp) continue the most active conservation work in the country.
 They also work hard to expand community development projects around the park, which play an important role in the success of Liwonde National Park as a safari destination.

 Blantyre, the commercial capital of Malawi, is the closest city to Liwonde with a travel time of only 30 to 40 minutes by plane.
 However, visitors may prefer to travel from the capital city, Lilongwe, which is in the center of the country and only a little further afield.
 With the availability of an airstrip in the park, a common option for visitors is to travel by chartered flight.